 It’s all rather deep and holds the game together, rather than just delivering a set of puzzles.
 However, the core gameplay is the mind-bending puzzles, so let’s see what they’re like…

-With a playtime of around four hours, there aren’t too many puzzles to play through but some of them consist of multiple layers which will take you up to an hour in order to figure out the solution to.
+With a playtime of around four-five hours, there aren’t too many puzzles to play through but some of them consist of multiple layers which will take you up to an hour in order to figure out the solution.
 One such level was beyond amazing – you start off on a cube-like structure, trying to find all the orbs to activate the platforms – all whilst walls pop up based on your orientations at the time.
-Once you’ve done this part, the cube slots into another big puzzle which also has more segments off-screen which fly in upon activating, all slotting together like a puzzle cube or like the game is literally making a LEGO toy.
+Once you’ve done this part, the cube slots into another big puzzle that also has more segments off-screen which fly in upon activating, all slotting together like a puzzle cube, or like the game is literally making a LEGO toy.

 One of the things which had me frantically shouting at the TV was the way the game actually utilises gravity as it’s unlike what we saw in Neverout previously.
 Basically, once your body has changed gravity, by walking up a wall, this now becomes your gravitational pull.
 So, if you walk up a wall then jump off, back to where you just were, you’re now in a different orientation than you were before.
 It sounds very confusing but it all makes sense when you’re playing the game.
 It makes solving the puzzles much harder and very interesting.